schmittjoh/JMSSecurityExtraBundle/Resources/doc/configuration.rst

             # services (false); see also below
             secure_all_services: false

-            # Enabling this setting will add an additional special attribute "IS_IDDQD".
+            # Enabling this setting will add an additional special attribute "ROLE_IDDQD".
             # Anybody with this attribute will effectively bypass all security checks.
             enable_iddqd_attribute: false